5 Ways to Protect Your Dachshund’s Paws This Winter

 The Django Brand link is an affiliate link and I will receive a commission if you click through and make a purchase, at no cost to you.

-Do Dog Paws Get Cold In The Winter?
+Do Dog Paws Get Cold in the Winter?

-Yes, dogs can get frostbite or hypothermia when cold weather temperatures go below 40°F. If you take your doxie for daily walks, make sure to always dress your Dachshund in a warm winter coat, use some paw protection, and keep your walks brief (15-20 minutes max).
+Yes, dogs can get frostbite or hypothermia when cold weather temperatures go below 40°F. If you take your doxie for daily walks, make sure to dress your Dachshund in a warm winter coat, use some paw protection, and keep your walks brief (15-20 minutes max).

 Post You May Like: Best Dachshund Sweaters and Coats

-Winter Hazards For Dog Paws
+Winter Hazards For Dog Paws!

-Ways to Protect Your Dachshund’s Paws This Winter
+5 Ways to Protect Your Dachshund’s Paws This Winter

 After a chilly walk, gently wipe off and dry your dog’s paws to remove any ice and salt chemicals and prevent irritation.